 Glass will hold onto oil though, so clean this often, and with gentle care.

-ParkBrew Pour Over Coffee Maker Kit
+ParkBrew Pour Over Coffee Maker Kit-RUNNER-UP

 Glass is the theme here, because pour over coffee makers are rarely made out of anything else.